 - Tea Tree has been shown to be a clinically effective anti-fungal.

 - Women should avoid overuse of antibiotics that kill the friendly bacteria that keep Candida under control.

 Not to be missed!
-This quick read seeks to answer your important question.
+This quick read seeks to answer your important (but perhaps embarrassing) questions.
 From Yeast Infections to Irritation from Sex, this article discusses the causes and pathology behind what might be ailing you.
-From: Teen Vogue, 2016.
+From: Teen Vogue, 2016 (updated 2019).